 Deliveries of items occurring between non-consecutive actors are just marked with letters in order to preserve the clarity of the diagram.
 A legend for these deliveries, which identifies the exchanged items for each of them, is provided in Table 1-3.

 Table 1-3 Legend for deliveries occurring between non-consecutive actors

 Delivery Delivered items

-(a) Initialization cryptograms

-(4) Initialization guidance

-(b) Pre-personalization key

-(D) Pre-personalization guidance
+(a) Pre-personalization keyPre-personalization guidance

-(c) Personalization guidance
+(b) Personalization guidance

-(d) Operational user guidance
+(c) Operational user guidance